sakshigadewar/Fraud-Detection-Risk-Analysis-Dashboard/README.md

 # Fraud-Detection-Risk-Analysis-Dashboard

+I created a Fraud Detection & Risk Analysis Dashboard using Excel to understand how fraudulent transactions happen and how risk can be identified from data.
+In this project, I worked with transaction data and analyzed different factors like payment methods, countries, customer behavior, and time patterns.

-Analyzed transaction data to identify fraud patterns and customer risk using Pivot Tables and dashboards.
-Built a risk scoring model to classify users into different risk categories and generated insights based on payment methods, geography, and time trends.
+I used Pivot Tables, charts, and slicers to build an interactive dashboard that shows key metrics such as total transactions, fraud rate, fraud amount, and average risk score.
+I also created a simple risk scoring logic to classify customers into different risk categories like low, medium, high, and critical.

+Through this project, I was able to identify patterns like which payment methods have more fraud, which countries contribute the most, and how fraud changes over time.
+I also listed high-risk customers based on their transaction behavior.

+This project helped me improve my data analysis skills, understand real-world problem solving, and present insights in a clear and structured way using Excel.
 ---
 ## 📑 Table of Contents